 The circumference of the ball shall not be more than 28 in. and not less than 27 in.
 The weight of the ball at the start of the game shall not be more than 16 oz. nor less than 14 oz.
-The pressure shall be equal to 0.6-0.7 atmosphere, which equals 9.0-10.5 lb./sq.in. (= 600-700 gr/cm) at sea level.
+The pressure shall be equal to 0.6-0.7 atmosphere, which equals 9.0-10.5 lb./sq.in. (= 600-700 gr/cm2) at sea level.
 The ball shall not be changed during the game unless authorised by the Referee.
-(1) The ball used in any match shall be considered the property of the Association or Club on whose ground the match is played, and at the close of play it must be returned to the Referee.

-(2) The International Board, from time to time, shall decide what constitutes approved materials.
-Any approved material shall be certified as such by the International Board.
-(3) The Board has approved these equivalents of the weights specified in the Law: 14 to 16 ounces = 396 to 453 grammes.

-(4) If the ball bursts or becomes deflated during the course of a match, the game shall be stopped and restarted by dropping the new ball at the place where the first ball became defective.

-(5) If this happens during a stoppage of the game (place-kick, goal-kick, corner-kick, free-kick, penalty-kick or throw-in) the game shall be restarted accordingly.
+- (1) The ball used in any match shall be considered the property of the Association or Club on whose ground the match is played, and at the close of play it must be returned to the Referee. - (2) The International Board, from time to time, shall decide what constitutes approved materials.
+Any approved material shall be certified as such by the International Board. - (3) The Board has approved these equivalents of the weights specified in the Law: 14 to 16 ounces = 396 to 453 grammes. - (4) If the ball bursts or becomes deflated during the course of a match, the game shall be stopped and restarted by dropping the new ball at the place where the first ball became defective. - (5) If this happens during a stoppage of the game (place-kick, goal-kick, corner-kick, free-kick, penalty-kick or throw-in) the game shall be restarted accordingly.

-LAW III. - NUMBER OF PLAYERS

-(1) A match shall be played by two teams, each consisting of not more than eleven players, one of whom shall be the goalkeeper.

-(2) Substitutes may be used in any match played under the rules of a competition, subject to the following conditions:

-(a) that the authority of the international association(s) or national association(s) concerned, has been obtained,

-(b) that, subject to the restriction contained in the following paragraph (c) the rules of a competition shall state how many, if any, substitutes may be used, and

-(c) that a team shall not be permitted to use more that two substitutes in any match.

-(3) Substitutes may be used in any other match, provided that the two teams concerned reach agreement on a maximum number, not exceeding five, and that the terms of such agreement are intimated to the Referee, before the match.
-If the Referee is not informed, or if the teams fail to reach agreement, no more than two substitutes shall be permitted.

-(4) Any of the other players may change places with the goalkeeper, provided that the Referee is informed before the change is made, and provided also, that the change is made during a stoppage in the game.

-(5) When a goalkeeper or any other player is to be replaced by a substitute, the following conditions shall be observed:

-(a) the Referee shall be informed of the proposed substitution, before it is made,

-(b) the substitute shall not enter the field of play until the player he is replacing has left, and then only after having received a signal from the Referee,

-(c) he shall enter the field during a stoppage in the game, and at the half-way line.
+- (1) A match shall be played by two teams, each consisting of not more than eleven players, one of whom shall be the goalkeeper. - (2) Substitutes may be used in any match played under the rules of an official competition at FIFA, Confederation or National Association level, subject to the following conditions: - (a) that the authority of the international association(s) or national association(s) concerned, has been obtained, - (b) that, subject to the restriction contained in the following paragraph (c) the rules of a competition shall state how many, if any, substitutes may be used, and - (c) that a team shall not be permitted to use more than two substitutes in any match. - (3) Substitutes may be used in any other match, provided that the two teams concerned reach agreement on a maximum number, not exceeding five, and that the terms of such agreement are intimated to the Referee, before the match.
+If the Referee is not informed, or if the teams fail to reach agreement, no more than two substitutes shall be permitted. - (4) Any of the other players may change places with the goalkeeper, provided that the Referee is informed before the change is made, and provided also, that the change is made during a stoppage in the game. - (5) When a goalkeeper or any other player is to be replaced by a substitute, the following conditions shall be observed: - (a) the Referee shall be informed of the proposed substitution, before it is made, - (b) the substitute shall not enter the field of play until the player he is replacing has left, and then only after having received a signal from the Referee, - (c) he shall enter the field during a stoppage in the game, and at the half-way line.

+Punishment: